dvarrui/libro-de-actividades/actividades/idp/instalacion/instalacion-dual/README.md

 # 3. Instalación del segundo SO

-A continuación vamos a instalar un SO GNU/Linux (OpenSUSE 13.2)
+A continuación vamos a instalar un SO GNU/Linux (OpenSUSE)

 ## 3.1 Empezamos con la ISO